 Therefore, I would argue that in today’s day and age, photography skills can make or break a career – even if your area of expertise has nothing to do with taking photos.

 Yet, professional photography goes far beyond social media posts.
-Those who are able to take captivating and unique photos can make a killing in the industry.
+Those who can take captivating and unique photos can make a killing in the industry.
 Take Annie Leibovitz, for example.
-She is a world-famous portrait photographer with a net worth of US$20 million and she’s taken photos of artists such as Bob Dylan, John Lennon, and Bob Marley.
+She is a world-famous portrait photographer with a net worth of US$20 million, and she’s taken photos of artists such as Bob Dylan, John Lennon, and Bob Marley.

 Photography is a skill that can benefit your life and career in various unforeseen ways, and it can be learned online with relative ease through online classes, ebooks, and videos.